Dre Campbell Farm

 How to Attract Bees to Your Garden

-There are a few ways to let them come to your garden.
-Two avenues are to plant flowers and shrubs that they particularly like and give them water.
+There are several ways to invite them to your garden.
+Two avenues are to plant flowers and shrubs that they particularly like and to give them water.

 Water Sources